Human Behavior in the Social Environment Sequence

 Fulfills: SSW Core Course

 Examines the historical and contemporary functioning of racism in the United States for their implications for social work practice.
 This course is founded on the person-in-environment framework, the foundational eco-systemic social work perspective that views individuals and their multiple environments as a dynamic, interactive system in which each component affects and is affected by the other.
 From this perspective, an individual’s views and experiences of race and racism cannot be understood without consideration of the ways in which ideas and practices of race and racism operate within the multiple systems that constitute that individual’s environment.
 The course will, thus, examine the ways in which racism operates at the macro (structural), meso (institutional), and the micro (individual) levels within our society, with an emphasis on examinations of the multiple ways in which those systems influence, shape, and define one another.
 Recognizing that an individual’s social location influences the system of lens through which we engage clinical social work practice, students choose one of two course sections available: From the Perspective of Whiteness and Perspectives from Clinicians of Color.
 The overarching goal of the course is to aid students in becoming effective social work practitioners attentive to the dynamics of race and racism in the clinical setting.
 Because the main instrument of clinical practice is the clinician’s use-of-self, the course aims to encourage students to engage in critical self-reflection that is anchored in an informed analysis of the larger institutional and social structures in which they live and practice.
 The course will utilize a wide range of pedagogical methods, including lectures, discussions, experiential learning, and clinical case analyses.
-The course materials and assignment are designed to guide students in developing an on-going practice of assessment, analysis, reflection, and evaluation that informs their engagement with the individuals, institutions, and systems they will encounter in the second year field placement, as well as in students’ efforts to formulate an appropriate and effective anti-racism field assignment.
+The course materials and assignment are designed to guide students in developing an on-going practice of assessment, analysis, reflection, and evaluation that informs their engagement with the individuals, institutions, and systems they will encounter in the second year practicum, as well as in students’ efforts to formulate an appropriate and effective anti-racism practicum assignment.
 The study of the complex history and contemporary functioning of race and racism in the United States and their implications for social work practice cannot be accomplished in any single course.
 This foundational course aims, therefore, to begin the conversations, examinations, and reflections that can aid students in developing a life-long engagement in the process of learning to become social work practitioners whose work is grounded in the principles of social justice.

 Summer 1 - SSW